 - Apply warm compresses

-- Poor perfusion results in damage to the tissues and organs which causes intense throbbing pain that may change location from one body part to another.
+- Clogged vessels result in damage to the tissues and organs which causes intense throbbing pain that may change location from one body part to another.

 - Avoid using cold compresses as cold causes further vasoconstriction and exacerbates pain and crisis.
 Warm compresses dilate vessels to promote circulation and reduce pain and muscle tension.